Free Public Entry

 Wang Lu

-Music Judge | Professor of Music at Brown University
+Music Judge | Associate Professor of Music at Brown University

 Felipe Lara

-Music Judge | Composer and Chair of Composition at the Peabody Institute of Johns Hopkins University
+Music Judge | Associate Professor in the Composition Department at Peabody Institute of The Johns Hopkins University

 Who Can Apply?